-An Example Using the Solver: Sales Forecasts
+Solver Example: Sales Forecasts

 Suppose part of your job includes making sales forecasts, and that these forecasts are revised based on new information.
-For instance,
+For instance, or:

 - A change in the price of the product will affect sales by a forecasted percentage, A%. - A change in sales-force training will affect sales by a forecasted percentage, B%. - A competitor's new product will affect sales by a forecasted percentage, C%.